CITB — Immersive Learning Strategy

 Context & Constraints

-The construction industry faces systemic challenges in skills development, including fragmented training provision, high costs, safety risks, and declining appeal to a younger workforce.
+The construction industry faces systemic challenges in skills development, including fragmented training provision, high costs, safety risks, and declining appeal to a younger workforce — concerns at the heart of the Farmer Review.
 CITB commissioned this research to understand whether immersive learning could address these challenges in a practical, scalable way — and what would be required to support industry-wide adoption.
 The key risk was significant investment without clear evidence of readiness, value, or alignment across employers, training providers, and regulators.
 Without this clarity, investment risked being fragmented, misaligned, or delayed across the sector.

 Key Insights